 In May 2006, a fire broke out in his factory and damaged half of the stock which was to be shipped to a nearby cloth dealer.
 The workers could recover the other half of the stock safely before the fire engulfed it.

-Hemant had a fire insurance policy cover taken for protecting his stock.
+Hemant had a fire insurance policy cover taken to protect his stock.
 As the fire gutted half of the stock, Hemant contacted his insurance company to cover the losses incurred.

 Read more: What are the physical hazards in fire insurance?